 SQL UNION Examples

-To find cities of both customers and suppliers, first we can query city of customer from customers table and city of suppliers from supplies table.
-Then, we combine two result sets into one using SQL UNION as follows:
+To find cities of both customers and suppliers, first, we can query city of the customer from customers table and city of suppliers from supplies table.
+Then, we combine two result sets into one using the SQL UNION as follows:

 SELECT city FROM customers UNION SELECT city FROM suppliers

 SQL UNION ALL example

 If we use the UNION ALL, we will see duplicate cities in the output as the following query: